Found the perfect home to rent? Now it's time to get to grips with the paperwork that's about to come your way.

 Your landlord will seek references from your current employer (and potentially, a previous landlord) as reassurance you are a trustworthy individual who can afford the rent, will pay on time and look after the property.

-On Move Day – or before – the lettings agent will draw up an inventory.
+On the day of your move or just before it, your letting agent will draw up an inventory.

 This is a long list of everything that comes with the property, ranging from the boiler and the bath, to beds and rugs.
 The condition of all items and fixtures and fittings will also be noted in the inventory.

 You’ll need to sign the inventory to say you agree, so check it carefully.
-Make sure that all defects are listed and take your own photos.
+Make sure that all defects are listed and take your own photos or even a video.
 This will help resolve any disputes should they arise at the end of the tenancy.

-Most lettings agents now require a deposit of between four and six weeks’ rent.
-This is paid alongside your first rental payment, so it can feel like a major hit on your bank account.
+The deposit is paid alongside your first rental payment, so it can feel like a major hit on your bank account.

 By law, the lettings agent must hold your deposit in a government-backed Tenancy Deposit Scheme (TDS).
 This is an independent third party which offers protection should any disputes arise at the end of the tenancy.